Kids Vegetable kitchen Garden

 The Garden Classroom

-In a world obsessed with AI, coding, and screens, I used to worry.
-Should my kid be learning Python, not planting pumpkins?
+Many parents used to worry more about kids learning Python, but not planting pumpkins?
 But here’s the truth:

 Life Skills You Can’t Teach on a Screen